-Orange County's Exclusive Baby-Friendly Hospital
+Orange County's First Baby-Friendly Hospital

 In 2009 St. Joseph Hospital became the first hospital in Orange County to be designated as "Baby Friendly."
 The Baby-Friendly Hospital Initiative is a global effort undertaken by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF).
 It galvanizes caregivers to give new mothers the information, confidence and skills needed to successfully initiate and continue breastfeeding their infants, and recognizes hospitals and birth centers giving this optimal level of care.